yashsinha1611/sfdocs_Build_AI/docs/Dashboards/getting_started.md

 ## Generic Filter Component

-The generic filter component is used to perform search on all the components in a pane.
+The generic filter component is used to filter the data shown in the components in a pane.
+In a pane, only one of generic filter or dropdown components can be added.

   ![img](/img/generic-filter/gen_filter_final_screen.png)

-### Adding Generic filter component
+### Adding Generic Filter component

-The generic filter component can be added in only those panes where the **dropdowns are not present or grouped/ global dropdowns are not visible**.
-In such panes, the generic filter component can be added by clicking the generic filter option in add component list.
+Generic filter can be added by selecting `Generic Filter` option from add component list

 :::note
 Only one generic filter component can be added to a pane